Kluczynski Federal Building

-The Kluczynski Federal Building is a skyscraper in the downtown Chicago Loop located at 230 South Dearborn Street.
+The John C. Kluczynski Federal Building is a skyscraper in the downtown Chicago Loop located at 230 South Dearborn Street.
 The 45-story structure was designed by Ludwig Mies van der Rohe and completed in 1974 as the last portion of the new Federal Center.
 It is 562 ft tall and with the Mies designed post office and plaza stands on the site previously occupied by the Chicago Federal Building by the architect Henry Ives Cobb.
 It was named in honor of U.S. Congressman John C. Kluczynski, who represented Illinois's 5th congressional district from 1951 to 1975 after his death that year.
 This is one of three buildings by van der Rohe in the Federal Center Plaza complex: the others are the Loop Station Post Office and the Everett McKinley Dirksen United States Courthouse.

+Design

-The Kluczynski Building is constructed of a steel frame and contains 1200000 sqft of space.
+The John C. Kluczynski Building is constructed of a steel frame and contains 1200000 sqft of space.
 The exterior is sheathed in bronze-tinted glass set into bright aluminum frames.
 Beneath the windows are steel spandrel panels painted flat black and windows are separated horizontally by steel mullions of projecting steel I-beams also painted black.
 The two-story lobby is recessed allowing for a colonnade or pilotis to encircle the building at street level.
 The interior walls and floors of the lobby are covered in granite which extends to the plaza.
 The lobby contains several commemorative tablets which were removed from the previous building.

 The entire complex is based on a 28 ft grid pattern so that seams of the granite pavers in the plaza extend into the building lobbies and up the sides to create unity among the three structures.
 The Center is similar to Mies' earlier Toronto-Dominion Centre and was expanded in 1991 with the addition of the 28-story Metcalfe Federal Building to the south across Jackson Boulevard.

+History

-On August 28, 1996, eleven people were arrested while doing a demonstration at the building.
+On August 28, 1996, eleven people were arrested while demonstrating at the building.